Today we are making these super fancy macarons. My newest macaron recipe is for these delicious Dulce de Leche Pecan Macarons.

 My goal with this ebook, is to compile the best, most detailed tips and steps that help me everyday to get the macarons I’ve always dreamed of.

-Since I was feeling fancy when I made these macarons, some of them got a little sprinkle of golden powder over the walnut on top.
+Since I was feeling fancy when I made these macarons, some of them got a little sprinkle of golden powder over the pecan on top.

 A little golden touch will go a long way, just like in my Dulce de Leche Macarons.